Mr M Wise – Department Leader for Science,

 “If you enjoy GCSE Chemistry then you will enjoy A Level even more”

-Do you want to learn about the relevance of Chemistry in everyday life?
+Do you want to learn about the relevance of Chemistry in everyday life and immerse yourself in a practical subject?

 Year 12 will cover…

-Physical Chemistry – eg atomic structure, bonding, kinetics, equilibria.
+- Physical Chemistry – eg atomic structure, bonding, kinetics and equilibria.

-Inorganic Chemistry – eg. Group 2 & Group , periodicity
+- Inorganic Chemistry – eg. Group 2 & Group 7 and periodicity

-Organic Chemistry – eg alkanes, alkenes, alcohols, halogenoalkanes.
+- Organic Chemistry – eg alkanes, alkenes, alcohols, halogenoalkanes; mass spectrometry and infra-red spectrometry

 Year 13 will cover…

-Inorganic Chemistry – eg. Period 3, transition metals
+- Inorganic Chemistry – eg. period 3, transition metals and aqueous solutions

-Class sizes are 10-15 students, which allows for practical work to be carried out individually rather than in pairs or groups; this allows more in depth development of practical skills.
-Allows more individual support by the teacher in lessons.
+Class sizes are 10-15 students, which allows for practical work to be carried out individually rather than in pairs or groups; this allows more in depth development of practical skills; and allows more individual support by the teacher in lessons.
 Smaller class sizes enable a positive environment where students feel comfortable enough to ask questions and make progress at a pace appropriate for them.

 - Merseyside Young Analyst Competition